 Goodyear Welting Explained

-Perhaps surprisingly, the Goodyear Welt has nothing to do with car tyres – it’s a particular type of shoe construction, in which Loake has specialised for over 140 years.
+Perhaps surprisingly, the Goodyear Welt has nothing to do with car tyres – it's a particular type of shoe construction, involving a strip of leather that runs around the bottom edge of a shoe.

 What is Goodyear Welt Construction and what are the benefits?